 Stock Up on Fatty Acids

-Nuts, seeds, oily fish and plant oils such as flaxseed oil and canola oil are all full of healthy fats, including hair-boosting omega-3s.
+Nuts, seeds, flaxseed oil and canola oil are all full of healthy fats, including hair-boosting omega-3s.

 Consider Cosmetic Procedures